 Once a week, you need to change 30% of the water to fresh.

-Two months after hatching, the young shrimp are ready to be transplanted into a freshwater aquarium.
+As the young Shrimps turn two months old, they are transplanted into a freshwater aquarium.

 For everything to go smoothly, an hour before the proposed operation, it is necessary to replace 50% of the saltwater in the spawning box with fresh water.